Granular convection: Explanation

 The phenomenon is related to Parrondo's paradox in as much as the Brazil nuts move to the top of the mixed nuts against the gravitational gradient when subjected to random shaking.

 Study techniques

 Granular convection has been probed by the use of magnetic resonance imaging (MRI), where convection rolls similar to those in fluids (Bénard cells) can be visualized.

 Other studies have used time-lapse CT scans, refractive index matched fluids, and positron emission tracing.
 On the lower-tech end of the scale, researchers have also used thin, clear plastic boxes, so that the motion of some objects is directly visible.

+The effect has been observed in even tiny particles driven only by brownian motion with no external energy input.

 Applications

 Manufacturing

 The effect is of interest to food manufacturing and similar operations.
 Once a homogeneous mixture of granular materials has been produced, it is usually undesirable for the different particle types to segregate.
 Several factors determine the severity of the Brazil nut effect, including the sizes and densities of the particles, the pressure of any gas between the particles, and the shape of the container.
 A rectangular box (such as a box of breakfast cereal) or cylinder (such as a can of nuts) works well to favour the effect, while a container with outwardly slanting walls (such as in a conical or spherical geometry) results in what is known as the reverse Brazil nut effect.